integr8ly/integreatly-operator/test-cases/tests/upgrade/n07-verify-rds-and-elasticache-db-instance-types-are-successfull.md

 ## Description

-This RHMI test case should verify that RDS and Elasticache DB instance types were successfully upgraded to types specified in the config map, cloud-resources-aws-strategies, after a maintenance job has executed.
+This RHMI test case should verify that RDS and Elasticache DB instance types were successfully upgraded to types specified in the config map, `cloud-resources-aws-strategies`, after a maintenance job has executed.
 RDS and Elasticache currently start as db.t3.small and cache.t3.micro respectivily.
 These can be overridden in cloud-resources-aws-strategies.
 More info: <https://issues.redhat.com/browse/INTLY-8447>